dotnet/csharpstandard/tools/ExampleExtractor/ExtractorAndTesterUsersGuide.md

 > ```
 ````

+#### code-in-main

-The template `code-in-main` indicates that the example needs to be wrapped inside an entry-point method inside a class.
+This template indicates that the example needs to be wrapped inside an entry-point method inside a class.
 For example, the example:

 ````
 > <!-- Example: {template:"code-in-main", … } -->